 Looking for the Best E-commerce Business Models in the UK to increase your sales?
 Read our related article.

 Top 7 Best eCommerce Marketplaces to Set Up Business

 Amazon commands a good amount of respect within the eCommerce sphere for its long-standing reputation and its openness towards sellers who are new to the market.

 When it comes to sheer prospect numbers, Amazon blows most of the competition out of the water.
 Boasting almost 49% of US e-commerce sales alone, it’s not a stretch to say that it’s currently the biggest hub in the eCommerce world.

 As of now, it remains the go-to sales channel for medium to large-scale businesses alike.
-And although Amazon has had its fair share of shortcomings – mostly on resellers loyalty retention – the benefits from selling on the platform far outweigh the cons.
+And although Amazon has had its fair share of shortcomings – mostly on resellers’ loyalty retention – the benefits of selling on the platform far outweigh the cons.